Truphone/connect-api-docs/source/reference/orders.md

 - The customer must already exist
 - `operationType` - Needs to be `TOPUP` (preferred) or `TOPUP_ACTIVATION` (deprecated)
-- `subscriptions.allowanceId` - Needs to be an id that belongs to the product catalog of the customer
+- `subscriptions.product_id` - Needs to be an id belonging to the product catalog of the customer
 - `subscriptions.activationDate` - Can not be a date in the past
 - `subscriptions.price` - If is sent, it must be sent in pair with `subscriptions.currency`
 - `subscriptions.currency` - If is sent, it must be sent in pair with `subscriptions.price` and needs to be one of the currencies supported by the customer